Basic principles of complaints

 Claims without original packaging

 Another relatively common, but unwelcome situation from the point of view of traders, is when we are going to claim, for example, a broken telephone, television or shoes, but we no longer have the original packaging of the product.
 Although manufacturers like to claim that they cannot accept goods without the original box, don’t let them discourage you and insist on your rights.
-You don’t want to claim the packaging, but the goods in it.
+You don’t want to claim the packaging, but the goods inside.
 The law does not require you to present the goods for claim in their original or intact packaging.
 Therefore, the seller cannot impose this obligation on you, which is not known to the law.

 This fact has been repeatedly confirmed by the Czech Trade Inspection Authority, to which you can appeal during the complaints procedure.